stanley98yu/stanleyyu.io/README.md

 [stanleyyu.io](https://stanleyyu.io)
 ====================================

-[stanleyyu.io](https://stanleyyu.io) is my personal website for projects, updates, and interests.
+[stanleyyu.io](https://stanleyyu.io) is my personal website for projects, updates, and talks.

 ## Tools
 - Used [Hugo][hugo] for managing site content and templating.